BUILDING YOUR FIRST BUTTON

 .post (addScore)

-We define a global variable called score that will contain the actual score.
+We define a global variable called score that will contain

 Let's take a look at the first 'addScore' function.